 18. High School Reunion and Rhone

-17. Retiring
+17. Retiring SIS and

-SIS and Touring China: Sebaugh’s
+Touring China: Sebaugh’s Information

-Information Services (SIS) clientele was dwindling.
-While I still had access to my SAS
+While I still had access to my SAS programming tool, I was able to

-paper.
-Our first international trip of
+finish the calculations for my second academic paper.
+Our first international trip of 2008 was to

-which is near the borders of Myanmar (Burma) and Laos, as well as points in
+the borders of Myanmar (Burma) and Laos, as well as points in between.
+We ended the trip with a Yangtze River cruise.

 16. Elections, Canyons, Visits to

-D.C.: 2006 was an election
+D.C.: 2006 was

-next U.S. Senator.
-We drove West through
+to become our next U.S. Senator.
+We

-Southwest” (Zion, Bryce and the Grand Canyon).
+Canyons of the Southwest” (Zion, Bryce and the Grand Canyon).
 In 2007, we visited Washington, D.C.

 twice.
 The first time, we attended Nancy